Welcome to Craighead Wind Farm

 Project Proposal

-Located in the Ochil Hills, the site comprises two parcels of land which are used for upland grazing and forestry.
-It benefits from an excellent wind resource and has no onsite environmental designations that restrict its scope for accommodating a wind farm.
+Located in the Ochil Hills, on land at Craighead Farm and Earnieside Forestry plantation, the site comprises two parcels of land which are used for upland grazing and forestry.
+It benefits from an excellent wind resource and has no national environmental designations that restrict its scope for accommodating a wind farm.

-Comprising 8 wind turbines, Craighead Wind Farm will have a mix of 180m and 200m blade tip heights.
+Craighead Wind Farm will comprise eight wind turbines, three with a blade tip height of up to 180m, and five with a blade tip height of up to 200m.
 Turbine technology has advanced considerably in recent years, meaning that turbines are now taller and more efficient, which enables them to generate a significantly greater amount of renewable electricity per turbine.

 In addition to the considerable environmental benefits, Craighead Wind Farm will provide long-term economic and social benefits.
 These include providing funding to support local initiatives and supporting construction and operational employment.